alexdelprete/traefik-oidc-relying-party/README.md

 # Traefik OIDC Relying Party

-This OIDC authentication plugin is a middleware for Go applications, which manages user authentication using any OpenID Provider (Zitadel, Keycloak, Authentik, etc.).
+This plugin for Traefik allows it to authenticate requests against an OpenID Provider like Zitadel, Keycloak, Authentik, etc. (I test it with Zitadel, my homelab's IAM solution).
+It utilizes the provider's client credentials flow to retrieve an access token, which is then set as a bearer token in the Authorization header of the incoming requests.
+The plugin communicates with the provider using the OpenID Connect protocol (OIDC).

 ## Code Explanation